Specialty Crop Block Grant Program

 SCOPE & AUTHORITY

 The Specialty Crop Block Grant Program was authorized on December 21, 2004, by Section 101 of the Specialty Crops Competitiveness Act of 2004.
 The Act authorized the USDA to provide grants to states to enhance the competitiveness of specialty crops.
 In 2008, Section 10109 of the Food, Conservation, and Energy Act of 2008 (the Farm Bill) amended the Act, which established the Specialty Crop Block Grant Program Farm Bill (SCBGP-FB).
-KDA's Division of Value-Added Plant Production administers Kentucky's grant funds, which are based on the state’s value of specialty crop production.
+KDA's Plant Division administers Kentucky's grant funds.

 More Information